ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 Pages can be connected to each other if necessary.

-`Note` When data is exchanged using the Copy/Cut/Paste functions, page connection information is not exchanged.
+**NOTE** : When data is exchanged using the Copy/Cut/Paste functions, page connection information is not exchanged.
 {: .notice}

 #### Next Page